AbhinavSharma07/AI-Tutor/README.md

 </div>

 ## Overview
-**AI-Tutor** is an educational web application that leverages the latest **OpenAI's Assistant API** and **Retrieval-Augmented Generation (RAG)** techniques to deliver customized tutoring across a wide range of academic subjects.
+**RAKA** is an educational web application that leverages the latest **OpenAI's Assistant API** and **Retrieval-Augmented Generation (RAG)** techniques to deliver customized tutoring across a wide range of academic subjects.
 It adapts dynamically to specific course content, providing a personalized and interactive learning experience.

 ## Core Features
 - **Adaptive Learning**: Upload course-specific materials to tailor AI responses to particular subjects or topics.